cmkuiper/project-2_kuiper-caitlin/README.md

 ## Project 2 - Part 3

 #### Resources
-I did not use any additional resources, aside from class notes, for this project.

 #### Deductions
 I reviewed the list of deductions for this project and in the syllabus.

 #### Comments
-I removed my alert styles because my website design does not include the alert feature.

 ---